taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 import './index.css';
 ~~~~~~~~

-Now, in between of your imports and your React code, you introduce your Redux functionlities.
+Now, in between of your imports and your React code, you introduce your Redux functionalities.
 First, the action types:

 {title="Command Line",lang="text"}
 ~~~~~~~~